electrokat/docker-ecs-immersion/README.md

 This was all actually done via CloudFormation and you can go to the CloudFormation service in the AWS Console and see separate stacks for the application, for the environment and for the service.
 If you go into those you can see the Templates that copilot generated and deployed for you.
 If you choose not not use copilot then you can be inspired by these Templates to make your own to manage ECS directly.

-TODO: Give them a tour around the ECS and EC2 service consoles all the things that were provisioned (ECS Cluster/Service/Tasks, ALB, etc.)

 ### AWS Copilot CI/CD Pipeline

 Rather than building our container on the machine that we run copilot CLI from (our laptop etc.), [copilot can set up a CI/CD pipeline in the cloud based on AWS CodePipeline/CodeBuild for us too](https://aws.github.io/copilot-cli/docs/concepts/pipelines/).